Best Nintendo Switch 2 settings: change these to get the most out of your console

 Some of the default options aren't the most ideal, which is why I wanted to share every setting I've discovered (and promptly changed) during my hands-on time with the Nintendo Switch 2.

 These best Nintendo Switch 2 settings will apply to TV mode and handheld mode, as some options are specific to those play modes.
-Make sure you console is docked and in TV mode so you can adjust every available setting, as some are not available in handheld mode.
+Make sure your console is docked and in TV mode so you can adjust every available setting, as some are not available in handheld mode.

 Okay, let's dive into the various settings menus to help you get the most out of Nintendo's new console.
+Oh, and don’t forget to check out our Nintendo Switch 2 review and Nintendo Switch 2 Pro Controller review if you’re still on the fence.

 Best Nintendo Switch 2 settings: TV and handheld mode

-It's worth stating that I assume you have a 4K TV, preferably one with 120Hz support and HDR.
+I assume you have a 4K TV, preferably one with 120Hz support and HDR.
 If not, you can skip any settings that apply specifically to these areas.

 Display